Gibbous - A Cthulhu Adventure: Development

-Soundtrack

-The Gibbous - A Cthulhu Adventure Original Soundtrack was created by Liviu Boar and Cami Cuibus.
-The soundtrack was recorded with live instruments, contains 27 tracks with 2 hours and 9 minutes of original music, and is available in MP3 and FLAC formats.
-A copy of the OST is included with the deluxe version of the game.

 Reception

-Gibbous - A Cthuhlu Adventure received "mixed or average reviews", according to review aggregator Metacritic, based on 14 reviews.
+Gibbous - A Cthuhlu Adventure received "mixed or average reviews", according to review aggregator platform Metacritic, based on 14 reviews.

 Teodor Nechita from Softpedia gave 4 out of 5 stars and compared the atmosphere of the game to Tim Burton.
 In the review it said, "All in all, Gibbous - A Cthulhu Adventure is a game that no self-proclaimed point-and -click fan should overlook, as it will definitely find a place in your gaming library, comedy movie collection, and finally, your heart."

 Joe Keeley from Adventure Gamers gave 3 out of 5 stars, praising the art design and animation, the sense of humor, the voice acting from two of the three main characters, and the puzzles, but critzising the convoluted story, the at times unnatural dialogue, the grating voice acting from the third main character and some side characters, and the unsatisfactory ending.
 He said, "Gibbous: A Cthulhu Adventure looks amazing and will make you laugh, but its inability to tell a coherent story prevents this comedy cosmic horror adventure from fulfilling its abundant potential."